 + PRO: Rich in history

-Because of its prime strategic position along the Bosporus River, Istanbul has been a hub of trade and industry throughout the centuries.
-Serving as the seat of power both for the Eastern Roman Empire and later the Ottoman Empire, history and culture pervade its buildings and peoples.
-Expats will marvel at the epic glory of the Hagia Sophia and Blue Mosque, and be entranced by the magic of the Basilica Cistern.
-The Hippodrome of Constantinople harks back to ancient times, while the medieval stone Galata Tower in the old quarter dominates the skyline.
+Because of its strategic position along the Bosphorus, Istanbul has been a hub of trade and industry for centuries.
+It was the seat of power for both the Eastern Roman and Ottoman empires, and history pervades the city’s architecture.
+You can visit the Hagia Sophia and Blue Mosque, or explore the subterranean Basilica Cistern.
+The Hippodrome of Constantinople harks back to ancient times, while the medieval stone Galata Tower in the old quarter commands the skyline.

-Beyond Istanbul's history, there are plenty of other attractions that make the city special.
-Among the most popular of these are the famed Bosporus cruises and yacht expeditions, a few of which travel far up the river to the Black Sea.
-A trip to the Princes’ Islands, a quick ferry ride away, is the perfect antidote for those tired of the hustle and bustle, with horses and bicycles the only permitted ways to get around these quiet and relaxed islands.
+Beyond Istanbul’s history, there are plenty of other attractions that make the city special.
+Among the most popular of these are the famed Bosphorus cruises and yacht expeditions, some of which travel far up the strait to the Black Sea.
+A trip to the Princes’ Islands, a quick ferry ride away, is a welcome escape if you are tired of the frenetic city energy.
+The islands are car-free, and electric buses and bicycles are the primary modes of transport.

 Cost of living in Istanbul